 Tabs that Empower the Business User

-A good way to help the business user quickly adapt and maximize the use of the ribbon is to customize the ribbon by creating your own modifications and tabs.
-You can place key actions, commands, macros and other commonly used features on the Ribbon or on the quick launch bar.
+A good way to help the business user quickly adapt and maximize the use of the ribbon is to customize the ribbon by creating personalized modifications and tabs for the end user.
+You can place key actions, commands, macros and other commonly used features on the ribbon or on the quick launch bar.
+(See Figure 5.58.)

-Figure 5.58: Customizing the Ribbon and Tabs (Source: Advisicon) [05-58-customizingTheRibbonExample.tif]
+Figure 5.58 Customizing the Ribbon and Tabs [05-58-customizingTheRibbonExample.tif]

+Source: Advisicon

-This helps to personalize the use of the ribbon in better than all of the toolbars, buttons, and menus that were there in older versions.
-By making the ribbon easily changed or customized, it helps to promote the personalization and use of key featuers.
+This customization helps to personalize the use of the ribbon and simplifies and streamlines key functions or tasks needed, better than all of the toolbars, buttons, and menus that were in older versions of Project. .
+The fact that the ribbon is easily changed or customized helps to promote personalization and use of key features.

-The authors of this book all have their own personal preferences and we customize existing tabs, create new ones, and embed key features and automated functions (created with macros) to help us rapidly maximize our use of the product.
+The authors of this book all have their own personal preferences.
+We customize existing tabs, create new ones, and embed key features and automated functions (created with macros) to help us maximize our use of the product.

-You will find that personalization of the ribbon, commands and buttons will help expedite the utilization of new functions, macros and features for end users.
-It will save time for them by placing the features they want most or by standardizing key approaches and functions designed for a Project Management Office within a single tab.
+Personalization of the ribbon, commands, and buttons helps expedite end user utilization of new functions, macros, and features.
+Placing the features they want most or standardizing key approaches and functions designed for a PMO within a single tab will save users time.

 Quickly Find and Present Information

 Within Project Professional, all the columns are available, including the enterprise fields.
-In many cases end users find themselves having to insert columns, resize and then remove them from a view when done.
-In Project Professional 2010, we are able to easily add, change or remove columns.
-In fact at the end of any table (the last column) is the placeholder to add a column.
-Not only can you adjust your columns, but you also do not have to request a change from an administrator in Project Server; as the end user, you can personalize the view by moving, hiding and changing the columns in the Project Web Application view to your liking.
+In many cases, end users have to insert columns, resize, and then remove them from a view when done.
+In Project Professional 2010, users can easily add, change, or remove columns.
+In fact, at the end of any table (the last column) is the placeholder to add a column.
+Not only can you adjust columns, but you also do not have to request a change from an administrator in Project Server; as the end user, you can personalize the view by moving, hiding, and changing the columns in the PWA view to your liking.

-In fact not just some users, but all users can personalize a screen to their liking.
-This new feature allows individuals to quickly find, arrange and present information that is pertinent to them.
-Here is the best part of this new feature: the field/column arrangements, hiding or rearranging persists.
-Essentially, every time any user personalizes a view in Project Server, it remembers and will be that way when that same user returns.
+In fact, all users can personalize a screen to their liking.
+This new feature allows individuals to quickly find, arrange, and present information that is pertinent to them.
+The best part of this new feature is that the field/column arrangements— hiding or rearranging—persists, meaning that when any user personalizes a view in Project Server, the program remembers the settings and they will be the same when that user returns.

-In Project Professional, instead of adding and removing columns we have the ability to to double click to drill down to task, graphical and get to the data or we can modify a Table (right click in the upper right hand corner or choose the table drop down on the ribbon), but no more inserting columns, then deleting them.
+In Project Professional, instead of adding and removing columns, we can to double click to drill down to task, graphical views and get to the data, or we can modify a table (right click in the upper right-hand corner or choose the table drop down on the ribbon); no more inserting columns, then deleting them.(See Figure 5.59.)

-Figure 5.59: Quickly Changing Columns (Source: Advisicon) [05-59-quickChangeTableExample.tif]
+Figure 5.59 Quickly Changing Columns [05-59-quickChangeTableExample.tif]

+Source: Advisicon

-This is a quicker, more effective way for any Project Manager, Schedule or person using Project Professional to quickly get to the views, information, change their data, reset their view to something more pertinent and get back to work.
+This is a quicker, more effective way for any project manager, scheduler, or person using Project Professional to quickly get to the views, information, change data, reset the view to something more pertinent, and get back to work.

-In teaching for the last 20 years with MS Project, this little tidbit has garnered oooh’s and ahhh’s from students who, having worked with project found that this saves them time and countless mouse clicks.
-In Project Professional and Project Server 2010, the addition of tables, views, and grouping to the ribbon helps to expedite this and simplify the end users’ experience in working with the entire project related data.
+This little tip always impresses students.
+It saves them time and countless mouse clicks.
+In Project Professional and Project Server 2010, the addition of tables, views, and grouping to the ribbon helps to expedite the Microsoft Project workflow and simplify end users’ experiences in working with the entire project-related data.

 More Effective Options to Update and Share and Connect Information